 ^{9.} The additional provision of connecting the magnet voltage taps to Auxiliary Input 1 must be addressed if using a Model 430 with firmware prior to version 3.00.
-See page 200.
+See page 220.

 NOTE During the period the switch is being heated or cooled, the Model 430 Programmer will not allow ramping functions to be executed, and will beep once and indicate an error if the user attempts to initiate a ramping operation.

+Refer to page 117 for a complete description of the magnet persistent switch control sequences.

+TARGET FIELD SETPOINT KEY

-Refer to page 113 for a complete description of magnet persistent switch control.
-Target Field Setpoint Key Pressing the TARGET FIELD SETPOINT key provides a menu for setting the target field/current.
+Pressing the TARGET FIELD SETPOINT key provides a menu for setting the target field/current.
 The target field/current is the field or current to which the Model 430 Programmer ramps the superconducting magnet when it is not paused.
 The target field/current may be set equal to or less than the Current Limit 10 or equivalent field (per defined coil constant).

+The target field/current requires a sign for four-quadrant systems since it defines a single setpoint within the entire field/current range of the system (positive and negative).

+'''

++50.00 A

+Target Field (kG)

++0.50 Vs

++50.000

+'''

-The target field/current requires a sign for four-quadrant systems since it defines a single setpoint within the entire field/current range of the system (positive and negative). +50.00 A - Target Field (kG) +0.50 Vs +50.000 When on the default display, pressing the SHIFT + TARGET FIELD SETPOINT keys will display the Magnet Current/Field for three seconds before reverting to the default display.
+When on the default display, pressing the SHIFT + TARGET FIELD SETPOINT keys will display the Magnet Current/Field for three seconds before reverting to the default display.
 Pressing any key will clear the display.
-The value displayed is as follows: When in driven mode, the present current/field will be displayed.
-When in persistent mode, the current/field displayed is the value that was circulating in the magnet at the time persistent switch was cooled. +0.25 A P Magnet Current (A) 0.00 Vs +10.00 A RAMP / PAUSE KEY Pressing the RAMP / PAUSE key toggles the Model 430 Programmer between the ramping mode and the paused mode.
+The value displayed is as follows:

+- When in driven mode, the present current/field will be displayed. - When in persistent mode, the current/field displayed is the value that was circulating in the magnet at the time persistent switch was cooled.

+RAMP / PAUSE KEY

+Pressing the RAMP / PAUSE key toggles the Model 430 Programmer between the ramping mode and the paused mode.
 If the RAMP / PAUSE key is pressed while the Model 430 is ramping, the ramping is paused.
 If the RAMP / PAUSE key is pressed while the Model 430 is paused, the Model 430 continues ramping.

-RAMP TO ZERO KEY Pressing the RAMP TO ZERO key causes the Model 430 Programmer to immediately begin ramping field/current up or down to zero field/ current at the defined ramp rate(s).
+RAMP TO ZERO KEY

+Pressing the RAMP TO ZERO key causes the Model 430 Programmer to immediately begin ramping field/current up or down to zero field/ current at the defined ramp rate(s).
 Ramping to zero may be interrupted at any time by pressing the RAMP / PAUSE key, which causes the Model 430 Programmer to enter the PAUSED mode and maintain the field/current present at the point it was paused.

+The RAMP TO ZERO function is very useful for returning the system to zero field/current without disturbing the Target Setpoint value.

 NOTE If the RAMP TO ZERO function is paused and then the RAMP / PAUSE button is pressed a second time, the Model 430 Programmer will begin ramping to the target field, not to zero.
 If it is desired to ramp to zero after the RAMP / PAUSE button is pressed, press the RAMP TO ZERO button again to continue ramping to zero from the paused state.

 NOTE If the magnet is persistent (i.e. switch heater is not energized) when the RAMP TO ZERO key is pressed, the Model 430 Programmer ramps the power supply current to zero; the magnet current will remain constant since the magnet is in persistent mode.